 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
-Infrared photocoagulation (also called coagulation therapy) is a medical procedure used to treat small- and medium-sized hemorrhoids.
-This treatment is only for internal hemorrhoids.
-During the procedure, the doctor uses a device that creates an intense beam of infrared light.
-Heat created by the infrared light causes scar tissue, which cuts off the blood supply to the hemorrhoid.
-The hemorrhoid dies, and a scar forms on the wall of the anal canal.
+Infrared photocoagulation is used to treat small- and medium-sized internal hemorrhoids.
+During the treatment, the doctor uses a device that creates an intense beam of infrared light.
+Heat from the infrared light causes scar tissue where the hemorrhoid bulges from the wall of the anal canal.
+This stops blood flow to the hemorrhoid.
+The hemorrhoid shrinks and falls off in 7 to 10 days.
 The scar tissue holds nearby veins in place so they don't bulge into the anal canal.
 Only one hemorrhoid can be treated at a time.
+It takes about 30 minutes.
 Other hemorrhoids may be treated at 10- to 14-day intervals.
-This medical procedure may be done with other devices, such as a laser or electrical current, that also cut off a hemorrhoid's blood supply.
+This treatment may also be done with other devices, such as a laser or electrical current, that also stop blood flow to the hemorrhoid.
 Infrared photocoagulation is done in a doctor's office.
-You may feel heat and some pain during the procedure.
+You may feel heat and some pain during the treatment.
 Afterward, you may have a sensation of fullness in your lower belly.
 Or you may feel as if you need to have a bowel movement.
-Make sure not to lift anything heavy until you heal.
-It's also important not to strain when you have a bowel movement.
-Bleeding from the anus occurs 7 to 10 days after the procedure, when the hemorrhoid falls off.
-Bleeding is usually slight and stops by itself.
-Doctors recommend coagulation therapy in cases where small internal hemorrhoids continue to cause symptoms after home treatment.
-Infrared photocoagulation works for about 7 to 10 out of 10 people who have it.
-But improvements may not last.
-And 2 out of 10 people may need surgery.footnote 1 Risks of coagulation therapy include: Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+You will need to avoid heavy lifting and avoid straining with bowel movements.
+Doctors may recommend infrared photocoagulation for people who have small internal hemorrhoids that continue to cause symptoms after home treatment.
+Infrared photocoagulation works well for most people.
+But hemorrhoids may return, and some people may need more treatment.
+Risks of coagulation therapy include: Current as of: October 19, 2024 Author: Ignite Healthwise, LLC Staff Current as of: October 19, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Treatment Overview